Schoolyard visioning workshop at Kimberly Elementary.

 Park Pride’s Role

-Park Pride leads visioning efforts with students, teachers, and neighbors to identify neighborhood needs and ways to improve the schoolyard.
+Park Pride leads engagement efforts with students, teachers, and neighbors to identify neighborhood needs and ways to improve the schoolyard.
 Potential improvements include new benches, shade structures, water fountains, or community gardens, for example.

 Participating Schools